fmalina/revisions-blocl/activism/shadowstate.md

 value for money.

-It would be nice to know there’s someone in government working out which bits worked and which didn’t, and the reality is absolutely nobody is.
+It would be nice to know there’s someone in government working out which bits worked and which didn't, and the reality is absolutely nobody is.

 Some sort of change needs to happen in terms of the relationship between the state and private sectors.